Lease of Life: Plot

 At a boys' school to deliver a speech, Thorne tears his prepared notes in and delivers an improvised sermon about disobeying rules and enjoying life.
 The boys love the sermon, but the dean, headmaster and assembled parents consider it rebellious.
 A reporter prints the story and word spreads.
 Thorne's congregation swells, but he knows that many of the new members are merely seeking sensationalism.

 Thorne feels free to speak honestly about his beliefs and demonstrates to his parishioners that religion is not a matter of blind adherence to a fixed set of rules, but a freedom to act according to one's conscience.
 However, some of his words are misunderstood and deemed provocative and controversial.

 There also remains the worry about how to secure the necessary funds to pay for Susan's tuition at a music college, and fate happens to put temptation in the way.

-When Sproatly dies, Thorne checks the bag of money and finds it £100 short, exactly the amount that Vera had given to Susan, claiming she had sold her jewels.
+When Sproatley dies, Thorne checks the bag of money and finds it £100 short, exactly the amount that Vera had given to Susan, claiming she had sold her jewels.
 Thorne confronts Vera and she confesses, claiming to have merely borrowed the money.
-Mrs. Sproatly challenges him about the money in the churchyard after her husband's funeral.
+Mrs. Sproatley challenges him about the money in the churchyard after her husband's funeral.
 Thorne collapses in the church.
 The reporter who had been covering the story tells Vera that the editor has agreed to pay £100 for Thorne's articles.

 Thorne's spirit is revived and he heads to his evening service, stopping to discuss the merits of acting for the living rather than the dead with the gravedigger.